awslabs/graphstorm/docs/source/advanced/link-prediction.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 GraphStorm provides three options to compute training losses:

 * **Cross Entropy Loss**: The cross entropy loss turns a link prediction task into a binary classification task.
 We treat positive edges as 1 and negative edges as 0.
-The loss of an edge ``e`` is as follows:
+The loss of an edge ``e`` is as:

     .. math::